CANNABIS - WHAT ARE TERPENES?

 Cannabis Terpenes and the Entourage Effect

 There is much discussion about the possibility that terpenes act in synergy with the cannabinoids and this is referred to as an “Entourage Effect” but like all things to do with cannabis there is controversy.
-The “Entourage Effect” was originally proposed as the idea that a pharmacologically inactive molecule works synergistically to impact the effect of an active molecule.
+The “Entourage Effect” was originally proposed as the idea that a pharmacologically inactive molecule works synergistically to impact the effectiveness of an active molecule.
 This is a complex idea but with cannabis and terpenes, the term has evolved to mean that the whole plant extract is more effective than any of the single compounds taken alone.

 Whilst scientists are going full-steam ahead to try and understand the therapeutic effects of the various cannabis compounds on the human body, some professionals have humorously referred to promotion of the entourage effect as ‘hodge-podge hashish’ due to a lack of evidence.
 This is well within the spirit of long-running controversy when it comes to cannabis.